Disability Pride Month

 Paper Book

-What is autism: a devastating developmental disorder, a lifelong disability, or a naturally occurring form of cognitive difference akin to certain forms of genius?
+What is autism: a devastating developmental condition, a lifelong disability, or a naturally occurring form of cognitive difference akin to certain forms of genius?
 In truth, it is all of these things and more - and the future of our society depends on our understanding it.
 Following on from his...

 Fortune Favors the Dead A Novel